Introduction to Health Services Research : A Self-Study Course

 Module 3: Selected Players (Federal and Private) (Page 16 of 27)

-The Institute of Medicine (IOM) (http://www.iom.edu/) of the National Academy of Sciences was established in 1970 for the purpose of advancing and protecting the health of the public.
-The Institute is charged with the examination of policy matters that affect the health of the public.
+The National Academy of Medicine (NAM) (https://nam.edu/) of the National Academy of Sciences was established in 1970 for the purpose of advancing and protecting the health of the public.
+The Academy is charged with the examination of policy matters that affect the health of the public.
 (See also, Module 2)

 Topical Areas of Interest

-IOM is organized into eight oversight boards: Board on Global Health; Board on Health Care Services; Board on Health Sciences Policy; Board on Military and Veterans Health; Board on Population Health and Public Health Practice (formerly Board on Health Promotion and Disease Prevention (HPDP); Food and Nutrition Board; Health Policy Educational Programs and Fellowships; and Medical Follow-Up Agency (part of the Board on Military and Veterans Health).
+NAM is organized into seven oversight boards: Board on Global Health; Board on Health Care Services; Board on Health Sciences Policy; Board on Children, Youth, and Families; Board on Population Health and Public Health Practice (formerly Board on Health Promotion and Disease Prevention (HPDP); Board on the Health of Select Populations; Food and Nutrition Board; Fellowship Program; and Medical Follow-Up Agency (part of the Board on the Health of Select Populations).

 Board on Health Care Services